frequency-chain/frequency/designdocs/graph_sdk.md

     *  A list of `Connection` type

 * ###### SetPublicKeys
+  * usage
+    * This is be able to calculate PRIds for Private Friendship connections
   * params
     * _**msa_keys**_: A list of msa ids and their public keys to be able to calculate PRI ids of `MsaKey` type